 It is therefore very important to have well-structured essays which can be read fast.
 Where appropriate (in those cases where the article is a complex literary, cultural or historical essay on movements, trends, concepts, etc., and therefore comparatively longer), we encourage authors to organize the entries by sub-headings.

 4. Metadata and indexing of articles

 Each type of article has a particular set of metadata associated with it, and our submission form asks our contributors to fill the relevant sections in as much detail and as accurately as they can.
-Our metadata is displayed in the left panel of every Encyclopedia record, whether that record has an article associated with it or it is a stub.
+Our metadata is displayed in the left card of every Encyclopedia record, whether that record has an article associated with it or it is a stub.